-We agree no such studies have yet been performed.
-Unfortunately, data is not available yet that allows us to identify individuals who are at risk for severe complications of respiratory infections due to COVID-19.
-In conversations with clinical collaborators the decision was made to start by using proxies that reflect people who are generally more susceptible to severe respiratory infections.
+Unfortunately, data is not yet available that allows us to identify individuals who are at risk for severe complications of respiratory infections due to COVID-19.
+We used several criteria in deciding whether the use of a surrogate endpoint would be appropriate and, in conversations with clinical collaborators, the decision was made to start by using proxies that reflect people who are generally more susceptible to severe respiratory infections.
 Research supports that the risk factors for the proxy events are consistent with those raised by the CDC.
 The models bring the added benefit of more granular prioritization.

 If you would like to be involved in iterating on this model, please jump into the discussion on the forums and feel free to contribute to the open source project.

 Do you have information on how this compares to some established score, such as Charlson Comorbidity?